SwingDev/frontend-template/README.md

 ## [Prettier](https://prettier.io/)

 The config file `.prettierc` is located in the project root.
-The rules are aligned to match `eslint` settings, however, there is no automatic prettier run, the file exists only to work with IDEs with configured prettier to avoid differences between eslint and default prettier behavior.
+The rules are aligned to match `eslint` settings, however, there is no automatic prettier run: the file exists only to work with IDEs with configured prettier to avoid differences between the eslint and default prettier behavior.

 ## React

 The project includes `react` and `react-dom` dependencies with typescript definitions.

 > Start from `App.tsx` file to see the application code.